LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{align}$$
 </div>

-Later, we will need to generate topologies when the family of seminorms is uncountable.
+Later we will need to generate topologies when the family of seminorms is uncountable.

 **Definition 3**.
-Let $X$ be a vector space, and let
+Let $X$ be a vector space and let
 $\rho \in \mathcal{P}$ be a family of seminorms on $X$.
 Then we define the **topology generated by $\mathcal{P}$** to be the topology generated by the local basis